Sodium vapor process: History

 The process was used in the 1970s for scenes in Island at the Top of the World, Gus, The Apple Dumpling Gang, Bedknobs and Broomsticks, Freaky Friday, Escape to Witch Mountain, Pete's Dragon, and The Black Hole.
 The last known use of the process was in the 1990 film Dick Tracy.

 Cinematographer Rusty Geller claims that the process was used in the 1983 movie Something Wicked This Way Comes, specifically for "hard matte shots."
 Geller, who was part of the camera and electrical team, also states that the key to the process was a didymium filter inside the prism and believes that Rank should still have it.
 He recalls being one of the last to use the system at Disney, where the prism was carefully handled due to its rarity and historical significance.

+On August 18, 2025, the Walt Disney Archives released images of a sodium vapor prism from its collections.
+Another prism, along with the modified two-strip Technicolor camera, is on display at the Walt Disney Family Museum.

 Modern recreation

 On April 7, 2024, production studio Corridor Digital published a video showcasing a modern implementation of the sodium vapor process using a custom filter setup developed by Paul Debevec.

 This setup had the following steps: